#Election2022: Do Your Values Influence How You Vote?

 While not affiliated with the ABC in any way, we have been intrigued by their Vote Compass tool: an application built by data scientists to help you identify how your personal views or values align with the positions of various political parties.
 All included parties were consulted throughout the construction of the tool.

-Over a million people have completed the questionnaire so far, to learn how their values “fit in the political landscape”.
+Almost a million people have completed the questionnaire so far, to learn how their values “fit in the political landscape”.
 Topics covered include tax, climate change and immigration.
-A sample Vote Compass results graph is provided below:

 What else can our values tell us?

 Political insights aside, our core values can also tell us a lot about the professions or work environments we are likely to thrive in.
 Values can influence our behaviour in ways we might be unaware of: for instance, they are associated with our current lifestyles, beliefs, people we like spending time with, and aversions (attitudes or behaviours that we dislike, or that really drive us up the wall!).

 Values-based assessments such as the Hogan Motives, Values, Preferences Inventory (MVPI) can:

 - Shed light on areas of compatibility (or disharmony) among team members, as ‘clashing’ values can lead to conflict

 - Help ensure that a new hire’s values are consistent with the organisation’s values

 - Assess whether a candidate is likely to be productive within a specific role or environment